TOTAL REFURBISHMENT OF PAGE UNDER WAY

 Summer 1967 at the Kingsthorpe 'Five Bells' terminus which, due to modern traffic conditions is not now used as such.
 Also, that 1980s trend of disrespect for old and traditional things saw the pub renamed 'Frog & Firkin' or something equally daft and similar.
 Not sure about now though.

 By the mid 1970s the older generation depicted above had understandably all been retired and the fleet standard Roe bodied 'tin-front' Daimler CVG6 still just about ruled the streets., batches having been delivered regularly until the late 1960s.
 At the time of this photo, taken from the roof of the Mayorhold multi-storey car park, No.210 was the first and oldest of these still operating.
 The car park is still there though I'm sure with heightened security awareness you can't, as then, just wander in and up to get this view today.
 It's changed a lot and as the town has virtually doubled in size the traffic is constant along here.
 The business premises top left has gone to be replaced by a large block of prestige flats and a modern entertainment venue sits behind where the hoardings are seen.

 Northampton first dipped its toes into the one man operation pool by purchasing a pair of second-hand AEC Swift's from Wolverhampton Corporation.
-This 1975 view is at Rectory Farm, an area of the eastern district of the town that now has literally hundreds of houses
+This 1975 view is at Rectory Farm, an area of the eastern district of the town that has developed somewhat and now has literally hundreds of houses

 .................and some Leyland Nationals came during the following year.
 No. 25 is seen at Kings Heath